rrubberr/Flatpak-LuxRender/README.md

 * New QT5 based GUI with dark mode support.
 * Added the ability to select more than 32 threads in the GUI.
 * Added a fifth decimal place to certain post-process effects for finer tuning.
+* Removed support for LuxCoreRender rendering engines.
+If LuxCoreRender functionality is desired, such as pure OpenCL path tracing, users are reccomended to consult the [LuxCoreRender project page.](https://github.com/LuxCoreRender)

 ### LuxBlend

 * Added the ability to set the mesh accelerator (QBVH, KDTree, etc.) per-mesh in the Blender mesh data panel.
 * Added the Hybrid Bidirectional integrator for OpenCL-accelerated bidirectional path tracing.
 * Added the IGI (Instant Global Illumination) accelerator.
-* Added the Starting K parameter to the SPPM integrator.
 * Added the ERPT (Energy Redistribution Path Tracing) sampler and associated settings.
 * Added the Mutation Range setting for the Metropolis Sampler.
 * Added additional accelerators including BVH/Octree and the ability to use no accelerator.
+* Removed support for LuxCoreRender rendering engines.
+If LuxCoreRender functionality is desired, such as pure OpenCL path tracing, users are reccomended to consult the [LuxCoreRender project page.](https://github.com/LuxCoreRender)

 ## Known limitations

-The LuxRender 1.7 Flatpak is intended for use with Linux systems, and has been confirmed to build on a wide array of distributions from Debian, to Clear Linux, to Arch.
+The LuxRender Flatpak is intended for use with Linux systems, and has been confirmed to build on a wide array of distributions from Debian, to Clear Linux, to Arch.
 Support for Windows and MacOS is not planned.